 Paterson Bell is regulated by the Law Society of Scotland.
 The Law Society has issued guidance on what is called “Price Transparency”.
 This relates to information which should be made available to clients and potential clients about fees, outlays and costs that may be incurred when instructing a solicitor.
 The guidance is in place for all firms in Scotland that offer legal services on a private client basis.

+We are specialist criminal defence legal aid lawyers.
 If you are not entitled to Legal Aid, our solicitors are available to help on a fixed fee basis so you know where you stand in terms of cost.
 We will maximise your chances of achieving the best result possible.

 Private Paying Clients - Price Transparency

 We aim to be transparent with all clients regarding the costs incurred for the services which we will provide.
 At the point of providing instructions, or indeed considering the provision of instructions to our office, a solicitor will endeavour to provide a clear indication of the likely costs to be incurred both initially - usually in the context of an “instruction fee” - and for the different stages of a case as it progresses.
 It is much easier to provide a real indication of costs in the context of a case itself rather than in the context of generalities.
 We can, however, give illustrations of the potential costs which can be incurred though it is important to always bear in mind that every legal case is individual in its requirements and complexities and, indeed, as regards the value of the matter to you, our client.